MarcialRosales/java-pcf-workshops/README.md

 }
 ```

-And we provide the configuration properties in the `application.yml`:
+And we provide the credentials for the `fare-service` in the `application.yml`:
 ```
 fare-service:
   uri: http://localhost:8081